MinhMPA/academic-cv/index.md

 `2024`
 **DESI 2024 VI:  Cosmological Constraints from the Measurements of Baryon Acoustic Oscillations** DESI Collaboration. <a href="https://arxiv.org/abs/2404.XXXX">arXiv preprint</a>.
 To be submitted to JCAP.
+**DESI 2024 III: Baryon Acoustic Oscillations from Galaxies and Quasars** DESI Collaboration. <a href="https://arxiv.org/abs/2404.XXXX">arXiv preprint</a>.
+To be submitted to JCAP.

 `2023`
 **Exploring the Growth Index γL: Insights from Different CMB Dataset Combinations and Approaches**.
 Specogna et al. <a href="https://journals.aps.org/prd/abstract/10.1103/PhysRevD.109.043528">Phys.
 Rev. D 109, 043528</a>. <a href="https://ui.adsabs.harvard.edu/abs/2023arXiv230516865S/abstract">[NASA/ADS]</a>